Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Experiments

 \subsubsection{Experimental Setting}

-For the synthetic visual instruction set, we first generated instructions for 158K images from the MSCOCO~\cite{ref:mscoco} dataset, using CogVLM-17B~\cite{wang2023cogvlm} with 4-bit quantization.
-The effectiveness of our curation pipeline was assessed by applying it to this synthetic data with a 30\% sampling rate for both questions and answers, resulting in a reduced dataset constituting 9\% of the original.
-This aligned instruction dataset, combined with the image-caption and short VQA data from the LLaVA-1.5-665K~\cite{ref:llava1_5} dataset, was subsequently used to fine-tune the LLaVA-1.5~\cite{ref:llava1_5} model, initialized with weights from the previous stage pre-trained on caption datasets.
-We compared the resulting model against the baseline of LLaVA-1.5 fine-tuned on the entire synthetic instruction dataset with caption and visual question answering (VQA) data, as well as other state-of-the-art methods.
+To obtain the synthetic visual instruction set, we first generated instructions for 158K images from the MSCOCO~\cite{ref:mscoco} dataset, using CogVLM-17B~\cite{wang2023cogvlm} with 4-bit quantization.
+Our curation pipeline was applied to this synthetic data, with 30\% sampling rate for both questions and answers, resulting in a reduced dataset, \dataset{}, constituting 9\% of the original samples.
+Combined with the image-caption and short VQA data from the LLaVA-1.5-665K~\cite{ref:llava1_5} dataset, \dataset{} was subsequently used to fine-tune the LLaVA-1.5~\cite{ref:llava1_5} model, initialized with weights from the previous stage pre-trained on caption datasets.
+We compared the resulting model against the baseline of LLaVA-1.5 fine-tuned on the entire synthetic instruction dataset with caption and VQA data, as well as other state-of-the-art methods.